-Email segmentation is a mailing list division based on similarities in order to provide the recipients with the most valuable information and proposals at the most appropriate time.
+Email segmentation is a mailing list division based on similarities to provide the recipients with the most valuable information and proposals at the most appropriate time.

-SendPulse provides all necessary tools to make your email list segmentation as seamless as possible.
+SendPulse provides all the necessary tools to make your email list segmentation as seamless as possible.

-Segmentation is a highly-performing set of tools, which turns a production of email marketing campaigns into a more specific and logical process.
+Segmentation is a highly-performing set of tools, which turns the production of email marketing campaigns into a more specific and logical process.
 The main reasons to implement email segmentation are:

 - to maintain database and mailing lists in particular healthy;